sportsclimbs/sportclimbs-2/content/peak/stoney/darlton/darlton-quarry-white-stripes.md

 Shallow groove and final rib.

 **13\.
 Unstriped (6c+)**
-The arete after moving left from next route.
+The arête after moving left from next route.
 Some good moves.

 **14\.
 Striptease (6b+)**
 The obvious line is the best route on these walls.